Anju Bala: Views

 Bala believes violence against cows could be curbed by making them the national animal of India and in August 2017, she demanded this course of action in Lok Sabha.
 She is of the opinion that inflation can be controlled by regulating the prices of petroleum products.
 She also believes the promotion of agriculture will help create jobs, that education reduces poverty and that bringing youth into politics could help a new style of political thinking to emerge.
 Bala has supported banknote demonetisation because she thinks it would help authorities locate black money in India.

 Personal life

 Bala married Krishna Kumar Singh of Uttar Pradesh on 26 January 2008.
-Singh represented Mallawan constituency in the Uttar Pradesh Legislative Assembly from 2002 to 2012 as a member of Bahujan Samaj Party.
+Singh represented Bilgram-Mallanwan Assembly constituency in the Uttar Pradesh Legislative Assembly from 2002 to 2012 as a member of Bahujan Samaj Party.
 They have two children.